mjiricka/mithril-viewmodel/README.md

 For more examples, see tests please.

 Some additional notes:
- * Viewmodel must be always object.
+ * Viewmodel must be always a JS object.
  * In viewmodel defaults object, all properties that are functions (means all objects `obj` such as `typeof obj === 'function'`) must be instances of `m.prop`!
  * It for example means one cannot use `Date` type.
 But one can use `m.prop(new Date())`.
 (And access is as `vm(model).dateProp()`.)
  * Hack: but you can define something like: `viewmodel({key: () => keyCounter++})` to automatically assign key attributes!
 (And again, access them as `m.prop` property, e.g. `vm(obj).key()`.)